javxks1/DataEngineering/README.md

-# Simple Sales Data ETL Pipeline Project
+# Sample Sales Data ETL Pipeline

-## Overview
+## Project Overview
-A simple ETL pipeline that extracts data from an Excel file, transforms it using pandas, and loads it into a SQL Server Management Studio database.
+A simple ETL pipeline that extracts data from an sample data Excel file, transforms it using pandas, and loads it into a SQL Server Management Studio database.

-## Features
+## Explanation
 -This script loads the excel file first.
 -Start transforming by converting dates.
 -Rows with important information (which cannot be null) are dropped.